aheiner2001/CloudDatabase-Project/readme.md

 Instructions for using the software:

 1. Open a web browser and navigate to `http://localhost:5000`.
-2. Use the form to add new recipes to the list.
+2. Use the form to add new names to the list.
-3. View the list of recipes on the main page.
+3. View the list of names on the main page.
-4. Delete recipes using the delete button next to each recipe.
+4. Delete names using the delete button next to each recipe.

 ## Development Environment